-- Reassure your child that people are trying to help.
-You may have adult talks with your teen.
-But tone down these chats so you don't scare your child. - Ask teens what they've heard from the media, friends or online.
+- Reassure your child that people are trying to help. - Ask teens what they've heard from the media, friends or online sources.
 Try to clear up any rumors. - Let your child know it's okay to be angry about what happened.
 Teach your child to manage those feelings.
-You might suggest safe ways to vent anger, like exercise or writing in a journal. - Suggest that your teen start volunteer efforts at school or in the community.
+You might suggest safe ways to vent anger, like exercise or writing in a journal. - Suggest that your teen join or start volunteer efforts at school or in the community.
 These could include a toy or food drive or bake sale to help others.